loftux/homebridge-teslafi/docs/dashboard.md

 Full path is later used to configure homebridge-camera-ffmpeg.
 The file created is in the size 720x480 px.

+The font used in the image depends on the configuration option `dashboardFontFamily`, you can specify multiple font familys.
+Quote the font name with single quotes.
+Make sure the font you want to use is installed on the server, fontconfig must be installed, use fc-list to get a list of available fonts.
+See more at https://github.com/lovell/sharp.
 ## Installing and configuring Homebridge Camera

 Follow the installation guide at [Homebridge Camera FFmpeg](https://github.com/Sunoo/homebridge-camera-ffmpeg).
-Easiest is just to search and installs using Homebridge UI X.
+Easiest is just to search and install using Homebridge UI X.

 Configure the homebridge-camera-ffmpeg with:
 `"source": "-f image2 -loop 1 -s 720x480 -pix_fmt yuvj422p -i /homebridge/Elektra_dashboard.png"`